 Steffani Grondin

-Contact me: sgrondin[at]ucsd.eduHi there!
-I'm a Natural Sciences and Engineering Research Council of Canada (NSERC) Postdoctoral Fellow at the University of California San Diego.
-I'm also an IAU NA-ROAD Women & Girls in Astronomy Program Fellow, where I run a program to expand access to astronomy for girls and educators in rural British Columbia, Canada.
-In 2025, I received my PhD in Astronomy & Astrophysics from the University of Toronto (Advisors: Dr. Maria Drout & Dr. Jeremy Webb) where I held an NSERC Graduate Scholarship.
-Previously, I received my Combined Honours Bachelor of Science in Physics & Astronomy at the University of British Columbia (Advisor: Dr. Harvey Richer).
+Hi!
+I'm an NSERC Postdoctoral Fellow at the University of California San Diego studying binary and star cluster evolution.
+I received my PhD in Astronomy & Astrophysics from the University of Toronto in 2025 (Advisors: Dr. Maria Drout & Dr. Jeremy Webb) and my BSc in Physics & Astronomy at the University of British Columbia in 2020 (Advisor: Dr. Harvey Richer).

-In my free time, you can find me racing in triathlons, exploring the outdoors, cooking a pot of beans or adding to my ever-expanding vinyl record collection.
+In my free time, you can find me racing in triathlons, exploring the outdoors, adding to my ever-expanding vinyl record collection or learning to surf (mostly falling off, occasionally standing up).

 Here is my CV.